 The Company is committed to ensuring that all shareholders of the Company are treated equally and all the issued shares in Siem Offshore are freely tradable and carry the same rights with no restrictions on voting.

 Siem Industries which owns 33,68% of Siem Offshore is represented by its Chairman, Kristian Siem, and President, Michael Delouche, on the Board of Siem Offshore.
 The Company pays an annual fee to Siem Industries as compensation for directorships, provision of an office and presence in the Cayman Islands, and other services.
 The fee is adopted by the annual general meeting based on a recommendation from the independent Board Members.
 Related part transactions are disclosed in the notes to the accounts.

-The annual general meeting of the Company is held at the registered office of the Company in Cayman Islands on May 7, 2012 12:00 noon local time and Shareholders can be represented by proxy.
+The annual general meeting of the Company is held at the registered office of the Company in Cayman Islands.
+Please see the financial calendar for date and time.
+The Shareholders can be represented by proxy.